Light verb: Diachronic considerations

-However, the light verb → auxiliary path is disputed, since a) light verbs can remain stable for very long periods (cf. Butt and Lahiri (2013), and b) since both light verbs and auxiliaries can exist in the same languages, descended from the same full lexical verb, but with different meanings.
+However, the light verb → auxiliary path is disputed since light verbs can remain stable for very long periods (cf. Butt and Lahiri (2013), and both light verbs and auxiliaries can exist in the same languages and be descended from the same full lexical verb but with different meanings.

 In computational linguistics, a serious challenge is that of identifying light verb constructions, which require marking light verbs.